lx-0/tiny-link/README.md

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🛡️ Security & Privacy Advantages

+As an open-source, self-hosted solution, TinyLink offers significant advantages:

+- **No Data Mining**: Your link data isn't being harvested for advertising or analytics
+- **Enhanced Trust**: Users can trust links from your organization's domain instead of third-party services
+- **Custom Security Policies**: Implement your own security requirements without limitations
+- **Compliance Friendly**: Keep sensitive links within your regulatory boundaries (GDPR, HIPAA, etc.)
+- **Transparency**: The entire codebase is open for security review, with no hidden tracking or backdoors
+- **Audit Control**: Full access to server logs and analytics data for security monitoring

+## 🔄 Migrating from Commercial Services

+TinyLink makes it easy to migrate from paid services:

+1. **Export links** from your current service (most provide CSV export)
+2. **Import links** using our API or bulk import tool
+3. **Update DNS** to point your domain to your TinyLink instance
+4. **Enjoy freedom** from subscription fees and privacy concerns

 ## 🙏 Acknowledgements